-- 6. (1) Subject to advice and any contrary direction from the MOH in particular cases, and to the provisions of this paragraph, a child may take part in the 7 day self-isolation option. - (2) Where a child takes part in the 7 day self-isolation option, the person with parental responsibility for the child or who has the care or charge of the child for the time being (the child's "responsible adult") is responsible for ensuring that the child complies with the restrictions and conditions set out herein so far as he or she is reasonably able to do so; and a person who fails so to ensure may be liable to prosecution under the Regulations. - (3) For the avoidance of doubt, a child's responsible adult must, in respect of that child - (a) provide the information required under paragraph 7(4), - (b) so far as reasonably practicable, keep the record of people referred to at paragraph 8(9) (including paragraph 8(9) as it applies pursuant to paragraph 9(2)), and
+7. (1) Subject to advice and any contrary direction from the MOH in particular cases, and to the provisions of this paragraph, a child may take part in the 7 day self-isolation option, and may undergo a Day 13 test for the purposes of paragraph 6.

-(c) ensure the child does not return to school in accordance with paragraph 9(10), where that restriction applies.
+- (2) Where a child takes part in the 7 day self-isolation option, the person with parental responsibility for the child or who has the care or charge of the child for the time being (the child's "responsible adult") is responsible for ensuring that the child complies with the restrictions and conditions set out herein so far as he or she is reasonably able to do so; and a person who fails so to ensure may be liable to prosecution under the Regulations. - (3) For the avoidance of doubt, a child's responsible adult must, in respect of that child - (a) provide the information required under paragraph 8(2), - (b) so far as reasonably practicable, keep the record of people referred to at paragraph 9(9) (including paragraph 9(9) as it applies pursuant to paragraph 10(2)), and - (c) ensure the child does not return to school in accordance with paragraph 10(10), where that restriction applies.